 PressureBall has been tested to up to 35 psi, however it is not recommended to store tennis balls at that pressure.
 Most soft tennis balls will collapse at pressures above 25 psi, so there is no point using a tennis ball pressurizer any higher than that level.
 We recommend 20 psi for reviving soft tennis balls, and 14 psi for maintaining perfect bounce.

 Not all balls can be revived, but the vast majority can be.
 If a ball changes shape in the tube at 14 psi then it is really soft.
 It can probably still be revived but you will have to set the tube at a lower pressure first before storing it at the the correct pressure.
 So it becomes a little more time consuming.
 The rule to follow is that if a ball changes shape in the tube, the pressure needs to be decreased so that it can first revive at a lower pressure.

 Here’s what some of people who bought PressureBall found:

 How safe is PressureBall?

 The tube states that a maximum of 20 psi should be used, however the tubes have been tested to 35psi and at that stage the tube material will stretch and the tube will increase in diameter.
 PressureBall has been designed to be robust.
 You can pump up the tube and throw it in the trunk of your car with your tennis gear.
 No need to be gentle with it.
 But, as should be obvious, it shouldn’t be stabbed with sharp objects!

 How long will the tube last?

 I guarantee the PressureBall tube for one year.
-If there are any problems with it due to manufacturing faults, or if you are not happy with the performance in anyway, I will provide a full replacement or your money back within a year of purchase.
+If there are any problems with it due to manufacturing faults, or if you are not happy with the performance in anyway, I will provide a full replacement or your money back within a year of purchase (but you must ensure you have some means of measuring the pressure).
 And even if you have problems the following year I will supply instructions on how to fix the tube or, if this is not possible to fix, I will also send a replacement.

 Why do professional tennis matches change the balls so often?